SJRiz/pytogether/README.md

 While there are many online IDEs (Replit, Jupyter, Google Colab, etc.), PyTogether is built with a different goal: **simplicity first**.

-- ⚡**Instant Setup** - No downloads, no pip installs, no hidden complexity.
+- ⚡**Instant Setup**⚡- No downloads, no pip installs, no hidden complexity.
 Just create a group, create a project, and bam!
 - **Beginner Focused** - No confusing menus, terminals, or configuration.
 Just code and run.
 - **Real-Time Collaboration** - Work together with classmates, friends, or mentors in the same editor.
 - **Safe Learning Space** - Limited features by design to reduce distractions and keep beginners focused.